pewresearch/pewplots-nicar-2025/README.md

 This GitHub repository contains the files from a NICAR 2025 class on customizing ggplot functions for yourself or your organization's style guide.

 To walk through the files as we did in that session, clone this repository.
 Then, use the `class-walkthrough.Rmd` file and follow along in `nicar_theme.R`, `nicar_line_simple.R`, and `class.Rmd`.
+You will need to fill in all of the blanks in these files for them to run properly.

 Below are some general tips and resources we recommend for getting started.
 For more detailed information, you can also see the slides we used [here](https://docs.google.com/presentation/d/1FPCQN_F206aIq3LNTK1paMcXUWYFJDeNGpYq1wltMC0/preview).